-KwaZulu-Natal’s answer to Sabi Sands, this exclusive 230 sq km private reserve offers world-class Big Five (lion, leopard, elephant, rhino and buffalo) viewing on guided game drives in open 4x4s, based out of a handful of stylish small lodges that represent the ultimate in safari chic.
-Guided game drives in open 4x4s Phinda seldom disappoints when it comes to the Big Five, and while leopard sightings are somewhat erratic, it is one of a handful of African reserves where the endangered black rhino can be tracked down with reasonable ease.
-It also offers perhaps the finest cheetah viewing I’ve had anywhere, and all wildlife is very habituated.
+KwaZulu-Natal’s answer to Sabi Sands is Phinda Game Reserve, an exclusive 230km2/89mi2 private reserve.
+It offers world-class Big Five (lion, leopard, elephant, rhino and buffalo) viewing on guided game drives in open 4x4s.
+The drives are based out of a handful of stylish small lodges that represent the ultimate in safari chic.
+Phinda seldom disappoints when it comes to the Big Five.
+While leopard sightings are somewhat erratic, it is one of a handful of African reserves where the endangered black rhino can be tracked down with reasonable ease.
+It also offers some of the finest cheetah viewing I’ve had anywhere, and all the wildlife is very habituated.
 Guiding standards are also very high.
-Although it is the Big Five that attracts most first-time safarigoers, the reserve protects an interesting diversity of more localised habitats, notably is a tract of rare sand forest, where the secretive suni antelope and red duiker can be seen.
-Localized birds are also found here, such as African broadbill, Narina trogon, Neergard’s sunbird and pink-throated twinspot.
+Although it is the Big Five that attracts most first-time safari-goers, the reserve protects an interesting diversity of more localized habitats.
+Of note is a tract of rare sand forest, where the secretive suni antelope and red duiker can be seen.
+Localized birds are also found here, such as African broadbill, Narina trogon, Neergard’s sunbird and green twinspot pink-throated twinspot.
 Birders keen to make the most of this opportunity should book into Forest Lodge.
 All these species can be seen along the network of footpaths that connect the rooms to the main dining area.

 Emma is an award-winning travel writer for Rough Guides, National Geographic Traveller, Travel Africa magazine and The Independent.

 7 people found this review helpful.